The lifespan of small data solutions for Intermediate Long Wave equation (ILW): Normal form analysis and local well-posedness

 In this section we prove the local well-posedness result in Theorem~\ref{thm:lwp}.
 Since the $L^2$ norm of the solution is conserved, this in turn implies global well-posedness.
 For local well-posedness, it is the high frequency behavior of the solutions which matters most, and this is where the ILW equation asymptotically coincides with the Benjamin-Ono equation.
 Because of this, we will interpret the ILW flow as a perturbation of the Benjamin-Ono flow.
 But both flows are quasilinear, so a direct perturbative approach is out of the question.

-Nevertheless, the ideas we will use in the proof are directly inspired by the work of Ifrim-Tataru \cite{IT-BO} where, among other results, a low regularity global well-posedness result was proved for the Benjamin-Ono equation.
+Nevertheless, the ideas we will use in the proof are directly inspired by the work of Ifrim-Tataru \cite{IT-BO} where, among other results, a low regularity global well-posedness result was proved for the Benjamin-Ono equation; this was done without relying on any complete integrability specific tools.

 The first step in the proof is to reduce the problem to the small $L^2$ data case.
 In the Benjamin-Ono case, this reduction is achieved directly by scaling.
 Here, rescaling large data int small data also has the effect of changing the equation, precisely the parameter $\delta$, from $\delta = 1$ into a large parameter.
 Once this is achieved, in order to improve the analogy with Benjamin-Ono we also eliminate the transport term via a linear change of coordinates, see Remark~\ref{r:transport}.